Topps Baseball Card Of The Day, September 2014

 The Hairston HR referenced was a first-inning solo shot off Boston's Josh Beckett (who still won) two days after the trade.
 The late Shea Stadium has since moved up to first place on Hairston's career-average-by-ballpark list.

 AFTER THIS CARD: Hairston played nearly every day for Oakland—first in CF, then in LF in place of the traded Matt Holliday.
 He's since been employed by four clubs; after busting out for 20 homers as a 2012 Met, his production has slipped dramatically (combined .194 in 2013-14).
 Now a 34-year-old Washington National, he is almost strictly a pinch-hitter.

-Scott Hairston has appeared in Topps every year, either as base or update, since 2003.
+Scott Hairston has appeared in either Topps base, Traded or Update annually since 2002.

 CATEGORIES: 2009 Topps Update, Oakland Athletics

 9/29/14 Topps Baseball Card Of The Day: 2012 Topps #541 Jack Hannahan, Indians

 Immediately after drawing Scott Hairston, the Randomizer has selected his 2009 kind-of teammate of one week, Mr. Jack Hannahan (Hannahan had been with Oakland until an end-of-June demotion to AAA; one week later Hairston was acquired by Oakland, and a week after that Hannahan was traded to Seattle.)